LMSE/aybrah/README.md

 # AYbRAH
-Annotating yeasts by reconstructing ancestry of homologs
+Analyzing yeasts by reconstructing ancestry of homologs